African big game poaching surges on Asian affluence

 According to TRAFFIC, 161 containers of illegal, round hardwood logs and 128 ivory tusks bound for China was seized in the northern Mozambique port of Pemba last year.

-Mozambican officials say 18 licences of Chinese and Mozambican companies were suspended last year for attempting to illegally export timber, ivory and rhino horn.
+Mozambican officials say 18 licenses of Chinese and Mozambican companies were suspended last year for attempting to illegally export timber, ivory and rhino horn.

 China's customs bureau, which oversees trade and combats smuggling into the world's second biggest economy, did not respond to requests for comment.